© 2014 Language Learning Research Club, University of Michigan

 Submission of manuscripts.
 Manuscripts should be submitted online at http://mc.manuscriptcentral.com/langl.
 Full instructions and support are available on the site and a user ID and password can be obtained on the first visit.
 Support can be contacted by phone (888-503-1050), e-mail or via the “Get Help Now” link.
 If you cannot submit online, please contact the Editorial Office by e-mail: email@example.com.

 Correspondence.
 Please direct your correspondence (please include your telephone number[s], Internet address, and institutional affiliation) to the appropriate person listed below:

-For questions about journal manuscripts:
+For questions about journal manuscripts, contact: